ndesmic/webrott/14-pallets2.md

-Reading Pallets 2: EXE Compression, Binary Diffing, and Pallet Sniffing
+Reading palettes 2: EXE Compression, Binary Diffing, and palette Sniffing
 =======================================================================

 The last part was getting rather long so I decided to end without having a 100% working UNLZEXE utility.
 While most of the code was working and it could generate output, the output file was about 2x the expected size.
 After mindlessly watching the debugger through about 400 cycles of LZ decompression and getting good results, I felt it was time to find another way to go about this.